SenchaProSvcs/PracticeFusion/readme.md

 	});

 We have specified _autoLoad:**true**_ that means that every time I instantiate a Company model, the association will try to get the data related to that particular Company instance.
-Where does the association read that data?
+Where does the association read that data from?
 Well, if you remember we specified a _proxy_ into the Employee model.
 That proxy will be used to query the datasource to retrieve Employees for that particular Company instance.
 Since we are using _fake_ data we would ending up with inconsistent data because we read a json file and retrieve the same data set no matter which parameter or filter we applied.